Nikhil1254/complete-redux-guide/readme.md

-1. We have seen how to use react-redux library
+1. We have uninstalled react-redux library
-2. we have used Provider, useSelector and useDispatch from react-redux
+2. created our own library in file react-redux.js
-3. We have used our redux store and created react-application.
+3. We implemented Provider, useSelector and useDispatch methods.
-4. Added code for all the functionalities on UI.
+4. We learnt how internally it uses context api itself.
+And on dispatch how components are getting re-rendered.